kpratik2015/My-Notes/Java.md

   ```

 - `computeIfAbsent()` added in Java 8, looks up a key in the map: If the key is present, the method simply returns the value associated with it.
 If not, the method computes a value by applying the given function object to the key, associates this value with the key, and returns the computed value.

+- In Java 8, streams were added to the platform, substantially complicating the task of choosing the appropriate return type for a sequence-returning method

 ## Early and Late Binding